Club Afrika opens 1989

 Club Afrika was opened in the Autumn of 1989.
 It was initially intended to be a Club catering for the city’s African community.
 It also had an African restaurant on the ground floor at first, which promptly seemed to go bust shortly after opening.

 This was just as the city was in the process of first going bananas for House Music, but here we rocked a totally different musical vibe.
 We did all the tunes there from the very start & the first record we ever played there on it's opening night was Public Enemy’s ‘Fight the Power’.

-We did the music there from the very start.
-We were just back from Scotland & it was great to finally have weekend Club nights to play, where you weren’t in a realistic, mortal danger, of being stamped to (near) death, disembowelled & then hung.
+We were just back from our Scottish episode, so we were really feeling Public Enemy 100%.
+It was great to finally have weekend Club nights to play, where you weren’t in a realistic, mortal danger of being stamped to death, disembowelled & then hung.

-It was on the same site as the old WHQ eventually came to be, on Marlborough Crescent.
-This was years & years before the area of Times Square as you know it now, existed.
+This was the exact same building that our original WHQ eventually came to be in a few years later, on Marlborough Crescent.
+It was years more before the area opposite, was developed, with the Centre for Life & Times Square as you may know them today.

 It had crazy 70’s style flashing disco lights too, that whirred, buzzed & creaked to absolute buggery if you ever tried to turn them on – so you never did.